-Data produced and consumed by the workflows varies by type, size, and importantly by security classifications and control requirements, both internal to an organization as well as those established in law within a given country or region.
+Data produced and consumed by the workflows varies by type, size, and importantly by security classifications and control requirements; requirements both internal to an organization as well as established through legal and regulatory compliance.
 Establishing a data tenancy, or a grouping of similar authenticated users, human or otherwise, along with their access to the data required for the relevant design process/working, requires the collection, validation, storage, and processing of a complex array of metadata.
 A multi-tenant system must enable and allow for the establishment of logically, and sometimes physically segregated data tenancies and must contain systems and practices for storing and strictly protecting the auditable meta data required for each tenancy.
 In an ideal situation, every data tenancy, indeed every data element within the tenancy, is accompanied by the four critical metadata elements required to enable decision provenance: who did or is doing what, when and where is it happening, and why.
-Said differently, which individual or system is running each job, in each environment, and for what business purpose.
+Said differently, which individual or system is running each job, in what role, in each environment, and for what business purpose.

 Data proliferates, and data discovery is a well-known problem.
-Findability and interoperability of data across the heterogeneous computing ecosystem is enabled by the data tenancy meta data alluded to above, along with addition, descriptive metadata which includes evidence of the runtime (“the where”) which produced or consumed it.
-When the execution is extended over a distributed multi-step workflow, notating the chain of jobs and their data I/O dependencies provides for reporting of interim results as well as end-to-end decision provenance.
+To support FAIR data objectives across the heterogeneous computing ecosystem, the data tenancy meta data described previously must add descriptive metadata that includes evidence of the runtime (“the where”) which produced or consumed it.
+When the execution is extended over a distributed multi-step workflow, it is necessary to notate the chain of jobs and their data I/O dependencies for reporting of interim results as well as end-to-end decision provenance.

-Up to this point we have understood, implemented tooling for, and solutioned use cases involving two types of workflows – one operating intra-job for example in-situ multi-physics workflows, and another type which chains individual jobs together into a broader workflow.
+Up to this point we define, discuss implementation tooling , and describe solutions for use cases involving two types of workflows – one type operating intra-job (for example in-situ multi-physics workflows), and another type which chains individual jobs together into a broader workflow.
 This second type is still intra-site, and includes the conduct of most HPC schedulers, which effectively run another job when some upstream job completes.
 While intra-job workflows are always executed on behalf of a single user identity, intra-site workflows may be for the same or different users within the same enterprise.
-An example is a GE workflow which performs physics-based computations on an HPC system and when complete triggers a second job running on dedicated GPU nodes to perform a ML training, launched under a different scheduler for the same or even a different GE user.
+An example is a GE workflow that performs physics-based computations on an HPC system and when complete triggers a second job running on dedicated GPU nodes to perform a ML training, launched under a different scheduler for the same or even a different GE user.
 The examples of different users being orchestrated within the same workflow include inter-departmental handoffs in an end-to-end design process.

 Finally, there is an emergent third type of workflow, inter-site, in which the executing jobs span computing sites on behalf of the same user, albeit perhaps with distinct instances of their identity in each location.
 An example of this third type is a single researcher workflow which includes jobs running sequentially on both GE nodes and under grant on national laboratory machines, the latter via the Superfacility API (SFAPI).
 A framework for rapid development of such cross-site workflows would provide encapsulated abstractions for each site’s distinct authentication scheme and job running syntax, as well as translation of job status codes into some common interoperable set, and we discuss this below.